Algebraic groups whose orbit closures contain only finitely many orbits: 7. Main result: proof

 Arguing on the contrary, we now suppose that the action of $G$ on $X$ is not modality-regular, i.e.,

 Then, as a first step, we shall find a certain $C_{i_0}$ that has some special properties.
-The next step will be analysing these properties which eventually will lead to a sought-for contradiction.
+The next step will be analysing these properties which even\-tually will lead us to a sought-for contradiction.

 Namely, by \eqref{2contr} and Lemma \ref{SI}, there is $i_0$ such that

 Combining \eqref{2mrt}, \eqref{2mdGS}, \eqref{2fin}, \eqref{2se}, we obtain

 In turn, from \eqref{2ineqs} we infer the following: